cnvrg/logo-detection-blueprint/README.md

    * Use the Try it Live section with any logo image to check the model.
    * Use the bottom Integration panel to integrate your API with your code by copying in your code snippet.

 A custom model that can detect logos in images has now been trained and deployed.
-Click [here](link) for detailed instructions to run this blueprint.
 To learn how this blueprint was created, click [here](https://github.com/cnvrg/logo-detection-blueprint/).